 Fuels Management

-The fuels program supports the strategic removal of grasses, shrubs, and trees to restore and maintain ecosystems and limit the negative impacts of wildfires.
+The fuels program supports strategic vegetation management to restore and maintain ecosystems and limit the negative impacts of wildfires.

 Quick Facts

-$220 million: money spent by this program in Fiscal Year 2021
+$247 million: funding appropriated to this program in Fiscal Year 2023

 * FTE (full-time equivalent) is the annual number of "work years" produced by employees.
 A "work year" is roughly 2,080 hours.
 Reporting personnel in this way enables a common view of the workforce across government agencies.